Eperty123/ArlaEksamen/README.md

 - Screen viewing for employees which can contain all JavaFX chart types aswell as a webview, PDF View and a configurable message.
 - A messaging system in which a higher ranking employee can set a time based message for each individual screen the higher ranking employee has access to.
 - An orginization diagram display which displays all employees sorted after title, with the ability to look up a employees personal information name, mail and phone number.
+- A infoboard with departments and users in those departments.
+- Settings system for admins, with ability to customize message update freq.
+Length of time a user has to wait if they try to login with credentials that doesnt exist and how long a employee card is open for before auto closing.
+- Basic encryption for storing passwords in database.

 [Back To The Top](#Arla-Infographic-System)